 |Useful Tip for efficient browsing: 1) Choose the site you want to explore, 2) Right click on its name, 3) Choose open link in new tab, 4) Go to newly opened tab and enjoy exploring the site, 5) Return to the original tab and resume the visit of ENTERWeb.|

 Set up by Global Business Media Ltd, a UK based business to business (B2B) media company, this site provides information on different cultural approaches that can be encountered when working in the global business environment.
-39 countries are covered (including China, India, Japan, Mexico, Nigeria, Philippines, Russia, Saudi Arabia, Taiwan, etc. in addition to the main European and North American countries) Each country profile contains information on a range of topics of immediate commercial relevance to anybody working in international trade.
+39 countries are covered (including China, India, Japan, Mexico, Nigeria, Philippines, Russia, Saudi Arabia, Taiwan, etc. in addition to the main European and North American countries) Each country profile contains information on a range of topics of immediate commercial relevance to anybody working in international trade, from bioteck stock funds to retirement planning.
 Truly excellent site.
 Do not miss the general section on cultural issues and the country Top Tips section.

 Culture Crossing is a community built guide to cross-cultural etiquette and understanding.
 The information posted in the individual country guides is submitted by people who are either natives or residents of the featured countries.
 More than 200 countries are covered.
 Excellent site.
 Do not miss the section on your own cultural baggage.